scalawithcats/scala-with-cats/src/pages/adt-optimization/index.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": info, warning, solution, chapter
-= Optimizing Interpreters and Compilers
+#chapter[Optimizing Interpreters and Compilers] <sec:adt-optimization>

 In a previous chapter we introduced interpreters as a key strategy in functional programming.